-In fact, the brush bar is so powerful that it can move the vacuum forward on its own.
+In fact, the brush bar is so powerful that it can move the vacuum cleaner forward on its own.
 This makes cleaning hard floors very easy, as the machine feels like it’s gliding despite the relatively heavy weight.

 We’re also surprised that the vacuum doesn’t come with a height adjustment feature when switching between carpets and hard floors.
 This isn’t a standard feature on cordless vacuums by any means, but is common on corded vacuums.